Russia’s actions in Ukraine ‘not far short of genocide’, says Johnson

 The European Commission has also unveiled a proposed fifth round of sanctions, including a ban on coal imports, which could be adopted later on Wednesday once agreed by all 27 EU ambassadors.

-Ahead of a meeting of Nato foreign ministers in Brussels, Foreign Secretary Liz Truss said sanctions were “pushing the Russian economy back into the Soviet era” but they now needed to go further.
+Ahead of a meeting of Nato foreign ministers in Brussels, Foreign Secretary Liz Truss said sanctions are “pushing the Russian economy back into the Soviet era” but they now need to go further.

 Register for free to continue reading